kellazo/2DEngine/README.md

 - You can load and read tmx files.
 From Tiled.
 - Load All layers as encode csv as simple xml and Tilesets.

+.
+Version 0.5
+- You can create orthogonal maps with Tiled software and can load into the engine.
+Just open config.xml and change the name hello.tmx for your map name.